linkedtimeseries/timeseries-demo-paper/README.md

 # timeseries-demo-paper
-Demo paper to be submited to ESWC 2018
+Demo paper based on the Linked Time Series server (to be submited to ESWC 2018)